Tile Calculator

 Patterns, Grout Joints & Wastage

-Your chosen tile pattern and grout joint size both affect how many tiles you’ll need.
-A straight/stack bond is the most efficient with minimal cutting.
-Brick bond (50% or 33% offset) creates a more natural look but usually requires 2–5% more tiles.
-Diagonal layouts are beautiful but wasteful, so plan for at least 10–15% extra.
-Grout joints should be factored in as they slightly increase the module size of each tile.
+Your chosen tile pattern and grout joint size both affect planning.
+A straight/stack bond is typically the most efficient with minimal cutting.
+Brick bond can increase cuts depending on edges and obstacles.
+Diagonal layouts are beautiful but wasteful—plan for at least 10–15% extra.
+Grout joints are included by slightly increasing the effective module size per tile.

 Buying & Storage Tips